jeriljacob/psquickit/sample.md

 ![](images/Step8_4.png)

-- Add **Object to JSON** to the flow to retrieve values in JSON format
+- Add **Object to JSON** to the flow to retrieve values in JSON format.

 ![](images/Step8_5.png)

-# Step9: Test Get Profile Flow #
+### Step 9: Test Get Profile Flow

-- Run demo project as explained in Step 6 and open URL to authorize  http://localhost:8081/auth and follow the procedure to login to account as in Step 7
+- Run demo project as explained in Step 6 and Open URL to authorize  **http://localhost:8081/auth** and follow the procedure to login to account as in Step 7.

-- Now, open url **http://localhost:8081/getprofileByurl** and you should receive the JSON response like this
+- Now, Open url **http://localhost:8081/getprofileByurl** and you should receive the JSON response like this.

 ![](images/Step9_1.png)

-# Step10: Create Post Share Flow #
+### Step 10: Create Post Share Flow

-- Add a new flow by dragging it from the palette and name it postshare.
+- Add a new flow by dragging it from the palette and name it **postshare**.

 ![](images/Step10_1.png)